Seating layout

 Gallery

-The choir Gallery is situated behind the stage, and will often be used for choirs and additional performers as well as for audiences.
+The choir Gallery is situated alongside and behind the stage, and will often be used for choirs and additional performers as well as for audiences.
 For this reason, tickets in this section may not be available for all performances.

 Gallery